dstl/srup/build.md

 ## Building on Raspberry Pi

-Note that a small change is required when building on Raspbian on a Raspberry Pi.
-A version of the `CMakeLists.txt` file with the neccessary changes is included as `CMakeLists.rpi.txt`; the original `CMakeLists.txt` should be removed, and this new version should be renamed as `CMakeLists.txt`.
+The `CMakeList.txt` file now contains the necessary modifications to automatically configure the build process for different targets – including Raspberry Pi (providing that all of the dependencies are installed).

+## Installing dependencies

 To ensure all of the dependencies are in place, run:

-`sudo apt-get install git make libboost-all-dev libssl-dev`
+`sudo apt-get install git make libboost-all-dev libssl-dev cmake`

 ## Build process